| How to Brush Your TeethThe first step is to choose a good toothbrush. You always want to use a soft

 brushing the back side of your front teeth, hold your brush vertically to be

+able to reach the teeth better.
 As far as frequency of brushing is concerned, ideally you want to brush your

 teeth after each meal.
 But if you can’t, brush at least twice a day- after

+breakfast and before going to bed.
 If you have any questions about brushing technique in or around

 South Plainfield, give us a call today!
+Go back to Patient Education |